jtlapp/subtap/README.md

 - Have a debugger automatically break at the start of each root subtest.
 - Bail out after a specified number of root subtests fail.
 - Optionally exit when your code throws an unexpected exception, instead of having it logged as a test failure and plowing on with testing.
+- Timeout after a period of test inactivity instead of at maximum test duration, allowing for tests of drammatically varying length.
+- Pause the test runner mid-test at a prompt to allow unlimited inspection of resources and processes.
 - Collect test file `stdout` for output after runner output or for writing to a file, delimiting it by test filename.
 - Clearly highlight non-printing character differences in test results.
 - Assign colors and result difference emphasis that make debugging fun.